dougbutner/gold/README.md

 This lead to incredibly [cheap GOLD](https://wax.alcor.exchange/swap?input=WAX-eosio.token&output=GOLD-goldgoldgold) for early buyers, as was intended by the model, with one fortunate account picking up +30% total supply.
 Luckily, they dumped early to the swap, and organizer Douglas bought back 36b (15% supply) of GOLD to donate to gaialovefund, and remains the second largest holder behind the fund.

+Because GOLD "started from the bottom" of the possible WAX price, there's been interesting mechanics even early in the experiment.

-Sell orders are according to the Golden Ratio, as approximated by the Fibonacci series.
+Sell orders were/are listed according to the Golden Ratio, as approximated by the Fibonacci series.
 We used mirrored Fibonacci series (below) to determine the market price of GOLD.

 # WAX / GOLD